Puget Sound Fleet

 US 43 Sprig - Furthest flung member of Puget Sound fleet.
 Resides in sunny San Diego.

 US 64 Tao - ex.
 Erne.
-Recently moved to Port Townsend from Florida.
+Recently moved to Thailand.

-US 65 Challenge - Under restoration on Orcas Island.
+US 65 Challenge - Sailing out of Orcas Island.

 US 66 Indian Scout - Scandinavian Gold Cup winner.
-Under restoration in Port Townsend.
+In pre-restoration in Port Townsend.

 US 72 Lulu - S&S design built by Nevins for Briggs S. Cunningham.
 Scandinavian Gold Cup winner.